 Now that we have a huge newly addicted segment of the population how do we face the debacle and find our way out of it as a nation?
 If we are Greg Walden, the peoples new addiction expert, we just simply throw money at the problem and pretend that it will go away.
 Unfortunately it’s not that simple.
 An influx of monies into addiction treatment and prevention, other than another costly expenditure of public funds, guarantees nothing.
 An addict can only start to recover if they have some willingness, throwing a book at someone that doesn’t have willingness will only result in a bump on the head.
 With the strength of street drugs and their affordable costs in mind coupled with how fast people are exchanging normal lives for the path of addiction it is unlikely that there’s been enough of a period of time, in the cycle so to speak, for these folks to truly find their bottom and experience all the negatives to be had from addiction.
 Without question the new addicts find their way to the bottom very quickly but I find it unlikely that a short history of abuse will lead to success if we throw them into recovery en masse.

 What we are seeing in profound numbers is the newly addicted meeting the 3 promises of addiction: hospitals, institutions and death and death is coming faster than it, addiction wise, previously has.
 This is not the manifestation of an epidemic but more of a public example of a diabolical disease.
-How are we going to save these peoples lives?
+How are we going to save these people’s lives?
 Ask 20 different professionals and you’ll get 20 different answers.
 I believe number 1 we have to restore faith in the physician.
-These drugs can easily be prescribed at the level of the family physician or clinician.
+These drugs can easily be prescribed at the level of the primary family physician or clinician for chronic pain.
+There is no need to see a pain management physician ‘specialist’ for moderate chronic pain prescribing unless there’s a need for surgical or procedural interventions.
+Basic pharmacology and continuing education is all the primary physician needs and they know their patient better than anyone.
 Getting the former patient back into a medical setting is the first place to start.
 With the exposure to street drugs that most of these folks have had makes this task to separate them from the insidious side of drug use exponentially harder but the Physician’s office is the first place to start to see evidence of life saving resolve.
 From the Physician’s office then we can start to access the extent of the addiction process and use correct drugs and the Science of Medicine to treat addiction and any other disorders of the mind the patient may have and then get them on track to recovery.
 Number 2, we have to get law enforcement and politics out of medicine.
 Every time I watch a hearing on this issue I’m subjected to a high level DEA agent telling a subcommittee how they ‘believe’ that opiates are over prescribed and they need more new laws to watch over the medical community than they already have.
 Frankly, I don’t care what a law enforcement official ‘believes’ when it comes to public policy especially with regard to medicine.
-This is the exact reason we give Doctors a medical license so they can use their intellectual knowledge thats taken them upwards of ten years of education to determine proper prescribing guidelines for every individual in need.
+This is the exact reason we give Doctors a medical license so they can use their intellectual knowledge that has taken them upwards of ten years of education to determine proper prescribing guidelines for every individual in need.
 I see no issue with the drug distribution industry or the Physician community to police themselves when it comes to prescribing and making them out to have some kind of inclusion in a make believe crime only hurts the patient.
-Additionally we probably need some additional training for Physicians to assess the likelihood of their patients to become abusers.
+Additionally we probably need more training for Physicians to assess the likelihood of their patients to become abusers.